popovicsandras/SeloinJs/README.md

 #### Container initialization with config objects
-Instead of registering your services manually on containers, you can use config files to wire your application/component.
-In config files, you can define your factory, function and static services and another configs for child scopes too.
+Instead of registering your services manually on containers, you can use config objects to wire your application/component.
+In config objects, you can define your factory, function and static services and another configs for child scopes too.

 ##### Config objects
 The syntax of config file and config object are the following: